Sustainable agriculture: Organic agriculture

 Some claim organic agriculture may produce the most sustainable products available for consumers in the US, where no other alternatives exist, although the focus of the organics industry is not sustainability.

-In 2018 the sales of organic products in USA reach $52.5 billion According to a USDA survey two-thirds of Americans consume organic products at least occasionally.
+In 2018 the sales of organic products in USA reach $52.5 billion.
+According to a USDA survey, two-thirds of Americans consume organic products at least occasionally.

+Recent syntheses estimate that carbon dioxide emissions from land-use change and forestry are about 3–4 GtCO2 per year, contributing roughly 10–12% of total anthropogenic CO2 emissions in recent years.